Ottawa announces $366,000 to research access to abortions in New Brunswick

 The federal government will provide $366,000 to the University of New Brunswick to research challenges women face accessing surgical abortions in the province.

-Federal Health Minister Patty Hajdu and Fredericton MP Jenica Atwin made the announcement Tuesday in Fredericton outside Clinic 554, New Brunswick's only privately funded abortion clinic.
+Federal Health Minister Patty Hajdu and Fredericton MP Jenica Atwin made the announcement Tuesday in Fredericton outside Clinic 554, a family practice where the services include abortion.

 The research will focus mainly on the work done at Clinic 554 between 2015 and 2020 and identify gaps and barriers, such as costs, transportation, and discrimination.